goldstar611/chirp-appimage/README.md

 - `aarch64.AppImage` for Pi4B, Pi3B & Pi3B+, and Pi Zero W2, running 64-bit OS
 - `armhf.AppImage` for any Pi running a 32-bit OS
 - `x86-64.AppImage` for Intel/AMD running any 64-bit OS
-- `i686.AppImage` for Intel/AMD running any 32-bit OS

 ## Running the binary
 You need to mark the AppImage file as executable first